odoo/documentation/content/applications/finance/accounting/taxes/avatax.rst

 .. important::
-   Mapping an :guilabel:`AvaTax Category` on either the *Product* or *Product Category* should be completed for every *Product* or *Product Category*, depending the route that is chosen.
+   Mapping an :guilabel:`AvaTax Category` on either the *Product* or *Product Category* should be completed for every *Product* or *Product Category*, depending on the route that is chosen.

 .. seealso::
    - :doc:`fiscal_positions`